 13 Things You Must Know About Driving in Antigua

-If you are considering driving in Antigua during your trip to the beautiful island, this post is for you.
+If you are considering driving to Antigua during your trip to the beautiful island, this post will share some great insights and tips for a flawless experience!

 Renting a car in Antigua is the best way to explore the island, and it’s very safe.
-In this post, I am going to share all my tips about driving in Antigua to have the best vacation ever.
+In this post, I will share all my tips about driving in Antigua so you can have the best vacation ever.

-There are two main reasons why you should rent a car in Antigua.
+The short answer is yes, and I will tell you why.
+There are two main reasons to rent a car in Antigua.

-First of all, because you will enjoy Antigua way more if you rent a car and drive around, as you will be able to reach all the so renowned Antigua beaches go out to restaurants and different places without having to rely on taxis.
+First of all, you will enjoy Antigua way more if you rent a car and drive around, as you will be able to reach all the so-renowned Antigua beaches, go out to restaurants, and different places without having to rely on taxis.

 The second reason is that in Antigua there is no reliable bus transportation because it’s very random and it doesn’t get you everywhere.
 So if you like going out and exploring, taxis become way more expensive than renting a car in Antigua.

 That’s why I have thought about writing this post.
-In fact, in order to enjoy driving in Antigua and feel comfortable with it, there are a few things you must consider and understand about driving in Antigua.
+To enjoy and feel comfortable driving in Antigua, there are a few things you must consider and understand.

-Here below you will find all the info you need to rent a car and drive your way around this beautiful island.
+Below, you will find all the info you need to rent a car and explore this beautiful island.

 Everything you need to know about driving in Antigua

-1. If you think that renting a car is expensive, try hiring a taxi…
+1. If you think renting a car is expensive, try hiring a taxi…

-First thing first, let’s get the financial matters out of the way.
+First things first, let’s get the financial matters out of the way.

 It is a fact that Antigua is a relatively expensive destination.
 I say relatively because if you come from New York or London you might find it extremely cheap.
 It all depends on what we are comparing with.